Microsoft word - 15 16 mns mnea.docx

 with childbirth for the mother or newborn child to less than 48 hours following a vaginal delivery, or less than 96 hours following a cesarean section.

-However, Federal Law generally does not prohibit the mother's or newborn's attending provider, after consulting with the mother, from discharging the mother or her newborn earlier than 48 hours (or 96 hours as applicable).
-In any case, plans and issuers may not, under Federal Law, require that a provider obtain authorization from the Plan or the insurance issuer for prescribing a length of stay not in excess of 48 hours (or 96 hours).
-Availability of Summary Health Information
+the mother or her newborn earlier than 48 hours (or 96 hours as applicable).
+In any case, plans and issuers may not, under Federal Law, require that

 You are offered a series of health plan options.
 Choosing a health coverage option is an important decision.
 To help you make an informed choice,

-your plan makes available a Summary of Benefits and Coverage (SBC), which summarizes important information about each health plan option in a standard format, to help you compare plans.
-You may access the SBCs by contacting The Plan Administrator.
-MARPLE NEWTOWN SCHOOL DISTRICT
+your plan makes available a Summary of Benefits and Coverage (SBC), which summarizes important information about each health plan option in a

 MNEA Health Benefits 2015 – 2016 Plan Year